 But be careful not to overload your customers with too many special offers.
 Instead, create a sense of urgency by offering short promo durations or limiting the number of redemptions.

 11. Birthday and Customer Anniversary celebration.

 Celebrating customer-centric occasions like birthdays or sign-up anniversaries will show your customers how much you appreciate them.
 However, loyal customers might get bored with yet another 10% discount and after years, just simply stop reacting to your promotions.
-Surprise your existing users customizing the gift according to their preferences.
+Surprise your existing users by customizing the gift according to their preferences.
 For instance, if the customer has a high lifetime value, give them a voucher for a special event or advisory call.
 Your creativity will be highly appreciated!

 12. Thank you for Waiting.

 Unsure whether to display in your shop products that are not available in stock?
 Turn it into an opportunity!
 Simply add on your site an option for the customers to sign up for the ‘Back in Stock’ email notification.
 When the product reappears after a longer period of time, send an email notification with a ‘thanks for waiting’ note and include a discount ( limited to be redeemed only on that product).
 This way, you will show your customers an appreciation, but also reignite their interest again.
 To prevent abuse, limit the campaign to once or twice per customer.

 13. Apology discount.

 As a business, it's important to uphold the trust of your customers.
 If something goes wrong, it's crucial to admit to the mistake and apologize to maintain long-term relationships.
 Offering a special discount or credits for their next order can help make up for any inconvenience caused.
 However, be aware that some customers may try to take advantage of this gesture and monitor how many times the offer has been given out.